clojurewerkz/cassaforte.docs/articles/getting_started.md

 If you want to build your own queries in runtime, you can refer our [building custom queries](TBD) guide.

+## Working with Cassaforte

+`clojurewerkz.cassaforte.client` is a base namespace for connecting to Cassandra clusters, configuring your cluster connection, tuning things like Load Balancing, Retries, consistency and reconnection, rendering queries generated using the DSL, preparing them, working with asyncronous results.

+`clojurewerkz.cassaforte.cql` is a DSL for all CQL operations, that provides a high-level API for key/value, keyspace, column family, lazy operations, pagination and iterating over an entire column family.

+`clojurewerkz.cassaforte.multi.cql` is a DSL for all CQL operations, that provides same exact set of operations as `clojurewerkz.cassaforte.cql`, but for work with multiple clusters/keyspaces.

+`clojurewerkz.cassaforte.query` CQL operations interface, prepared statement implementation, convenience functions for key operations built on top of CQL.
+Includes versions of `cassaforte.cql` functions that take database as an explicit argument.
+Use these namespace when you need to work with multiple databases or manage database and connection lifecycle explicitly.

+`clojurewerkz.cassaforte.embedded` provides facility functions for working with an embedded Cassandra server, which is very useful for testing your application without having a C* cluster running and for cases when application requires Standalone Cassandra without additional installation.

+We recommend `:require` for `clojurewerkz.cassaforte.cql` namespace (or `clojurewerkz.cassaforte.multi.cql` in case you want to work with multiple clusters/keyspaces at a time), and `:use` for `clojurewerkz.cassaforte.query` to keep your namespaces non-polluted.
+However, you can see what fits your application better.

 ## Creating and Updating Keyspaces

 Cassandra organizes data in keyspaces.
 They're somewhat similar to databases in relational databases.
 Typically, you need one keyspace per application.

-We recommend `:require` for `clojurewerkz.cassaforte.cql` namespace, and `:use` for `clojurewerkz.cassaforte.query` to keep your namespaces non-polluted.
-However, you can see what fits your application better.

 ```clojure
 (require '[clojurewerkz.cassaforte.cql :as cql])